Sleuth (2007 film)

 Sleuth is a 2007 thriller film directed by Kenneth Branagh and starring Jude Law and Michael Caine.
 The screenplay by Harold Pinter is an adaptation of Anthony Shaffer's play, Sleuth.
 Caine had previously starred in a 1972 version, where he played Law's role against Laurence Olivier.

 Plot

 Two extremely clever British men are in a game of trickery and deceit.
-Andrew Wyke, an aging famous author who lives alone in a high-tech mansion, after his wife Maggie has left him for a younger man; and Milo Tindle, an aspiring actor, equipped with charm and wit, who demonstrates both qualities once again.
+Andrew Wyke, an ageing famous author who lives alone in a high-tech mansion, after his wife Maggie has left him for a younger man; and Milo Tindle, an aspiring actor, equipped with charm and wit, who demonstrates both qualities once again.
 When Wyke invites Tindle to his mansion, Tindle seeks to convince the former into letting his wife go by signing the divorce paper.
 However, Wyke seems far more interested in playing mind games with his wife's new lover, and lures him into a series of actions he thoroughly planned in seeking revenge on his unfaithful spouse.